 2.5.
 "Malfunction indicator (MI)" means a visible or audible indicator that clearly informs the driver of the vehicle in the event of a malfunction of any emission-related component connected to the OBD system, or the OBD system itself.

 2.6.
-"Malfunction" means the failure of an emission-related component or system that would result in emissions exceeding the limits in paragraph 3.3.2. or if the OBD system is unable to fulfil the basic monitoring requirements of this annex.
+"Malfunction" means the failure of an emission-related component or system that would result in emissions exceeding the limits in paragraph 3.3.2. of this annex or if the OBD system is unable to fulfil the basic monitoring requirements of this annex.

 2.7.
 "Secondary air" refers to air introduced into the exhaust system by means of a pump or aspirator valve or other means that is intended to aid in the oxidation of HC and CO contained in the exhaust gas stream.

 2.8.
 "Engine misfire" means lack of combustion in the cylinder of a positive-ignition engine due to absence of spark, poor fuel metering, poor compression or any other cause.
-In terms of OBD monitoring it is that percentage of misfires out of a total number of firing events (as declared by the manufacturer) that would result in emissions exceeding the limits given in paragraph 3.3.2. or that percentage that could lead to an exhaust catalyst, or catalysts, overheating causing irreversible damage.
+In terms of OBD monitoring it is that percentage of misfires out of a total number of firing events (as declared by the manufacturer) that would result in emissions exceeding the limits given in paragraph 3.3.2. of this annex or that percentage that could lead to an exhaust catalyst, or catalysts, overheating causing irreversible damage.

 2.9.
-"Type I Test" means the driving cycle (Parts One and Two) used for emission approvals, as detailed in Tables 1 and 2 of Annex 4a.
+"Type I Test" means the driving cycle (Parts One and Two) used for emission approvals, as detailed in Tables A4a/1 and A4a/2 of Annex 4a.